jaywcjlove/mousio/README.md

 - **Grid navigation mode**: Navigate precisely using a resizable on-screen grid
 - **Multi-display support**: Seamlessly move the cursor across multiple monitors
 - **Custom Dock-style launcher**: Create a customizable Dock-style panel for quick app or action access
+- **Focus Screen**: Highlight the screen under the mouse cursor to focus on the active area.

 ### Shortcuts